 Many families include the ritual of “telling the birthday child’s story” as part of the way they celebrate birthdays.
 All children seem to enjoy hearing “their story.”
-The retelling of those never to be forgotten moments and feelings which occurred around the time of your child’s adoption, can become an important part of his birthday celebration.
+The retelling of those never to be forgotten moments and feelings which occurred around the time of your child’s adoption, can become an important part of his birthday celebration and rituals.

 Families marvel at their sons and daughters, now in their teen years, who still look forward to the telling of their special story.
 Tell your child how much you wanted him, how it felt to wait for a child to adopt, and what it was like when you were first told about him.
 What did you do after receiving that call?
 Were there tears?
 Who did you call?
 How did you get ready for his arrival?
 What about any meetings with the birth family?
 Who was there and what was said?
 Were the birth parents sad?
 What about hospital involvement?
 When did you first see your child?
 Try to remember the exact moment.
 Describe that moment in great detail.
 Who held the child first?
 Describe those feelings.